DataFrameReader — Loading Data From External Data Sources

 Loading datasets using textFile methods allows for additional preprocessing before final processing of the string values as json or csv lines. |

-(with lines being complete “files”) using format-specific csv and json operators.
+(New in Spark 2.2) DataFrameReader can load datasets from Dataset[String] (with lines being complete “files”) using format-specific csv and json operators.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 |